 4. Be Positive!
 Stress and anger are bad for brain health.
 Get into the habit of being positive early to that you will stay in it.

-5. Have a nicely balanced diet.
+5. Have a nicely balanced diet or try a ketogenic diet (read more on it here).
 Wise food choices make everything else come easier and work better since food provides the energy for your life.

 6. Don’t let mistakes ruin your day.
 Mistakes offer great chances to learn and better yourself from.
 They will build your intelligence, wisdom, and give you a more well rounded opinion.